missystar/Went/User-Guide.md

 # Main Menu

-The main menu is located on the top left corner of the App and allows access to the most important features and many more funky things our App has to offer.
+The main menu is located on the top left corner of the App and allows access to all important features and settings as well as many more funky things our App has to offer.

 ![Main Menu](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Main_Menu.png)